cloudera-cemea/cdw-vhol-oct2024/README.md

 */
 OPTIMIZE TABLE flights_ice REWRITE DATA;
 ```
+Note: this may need some time to finish ( 2 minutes or more depending on the workload)

 Because we have meanwhile many snapshots and the all data is still available.